dhermes/bezier/DEVELOPMENT.rst

   current build is intended for a wheel.
 On Windows, this will involve renaming ``bezier.dll`` to a unique name (to avoid name collision) and updating ``_speedup*.pyd`` to refer to the new name.
+- ``BEZIER_IGNORE_VERSION_CHECK ``: Will instruct ``pip`` and ``setup.py`` to
+  ignore a check on the current version of Python.
+By default, Python installs of ``bezier`` will explicitly check for supported versions and this opts out of that check (e.g. if a new version of Python was just released).
+  This will only be relevant when installing from source, but a new version of Python will also mean the existing wheels on PyPI won't support that new version.
 - ``BEZIER_DLL_HASH``: If set, this will indicate to ``setup.py`` that the built ``bezier.dll`` should be renamed to ``bezier-${BEZIER_DLL_HASH}.dll`` in situations such as tests where this filename should be deterministic.